Codecademy/docs/content/java/concepts/strings/terms/copyValueOf/copyValueOf.md

 ---
-Title: ".copyValueOf()"
+Title: '.copyValueOf()'
-Description: "Returns a string with characters copied from an array."
+Description: 'Returns a string with characters copied from an array.'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Strings"
+  - 'Strings'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "learn-java"
+  - 'learn-java'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 Returns a string with characters copied from an array.